 The job titles that the Border Patrol Agents hold are border guard, border patrol guard or patrol agents.
 The National Border Patrol Council represents to have around 18,000 Border Patrol Agents and other staff.

 The border Patrol Agents are federal employees and avail great job benefits in addition to a handsome compensation.
 They are entitled to daily allowance, housing allowance, transportation allowance, health and life insurance, thrift saving plan, paid holidays, annual salary increment and provident fund.

 As stated by the U.S. Bureau of Labor Statistics, the Border Patrol Agents withdraw an annual salary of $58,630.
 The average pay that a newly appointed agent earns at the start is between $36,658 and $46,542.

 Factors like location, designation and work experience influence the salary of the border patrol agents.

 The United States has high level of security standards and therefore focuses on increasing security and inspection at the country’s borders.
 Hence the need for Patrol Agents in the US is never ending.

 Notes Related to a Career as a Border Patrol Agent

-There are various Patrol units like Horse and Bike Patrol, Traffic checkpoints, Transportation checks and Marine Patrols.
+The United States Border Patrol also has various Patrol units like Horse and Bike Patrol, Traffic checkpoints, Transportation checks and Marine Patrols.
 The Border Patrol Agents may be assigned at any of these units.